ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 **Edge Compute and Network**<br>

-The edge VPC is used to enhance boundary protection for the end-use facing application workload VPCs, by allowing consumers to access agentic AI user interface and applications through the public internet.
+The edge VPC is used to enhance boundary protection for the end-user facing application workload VPCs, by allowing consumers to access agentic AI user interface and applications through the public internet.

 ## Design concepts
 {: #design-concepts}